pallapothu30/subscription-tracker-api/README.md

 # Subscription Tracker API

-This project was created while following a step-by-step tutorial and has been adapted here for learning and local use.
-It is presented in a neutral, non-promotional form and does not include external affiliate links or community invites.

 A simple, self-hosted Node.js API for managing subscriptions and users.
 This repository contains the server-side code (Express + MongoDB) for creating and tracking subscription records.

 ## Summary